kevinscooke/ccs26/Docs/PRD.md

 Charlotte Car Shows is the ultimate car show, event and activity website for the Charlotte Metro area and beyond.
 Since 2016, CCS has been on WordPress but the site was recently moved to JS (Netlify, Prisma, SupaBase and Netlify)

 ## 2. Goals

+### Active Goals
 - G1: Analyze current high-value pages (Home, /events/, /weekly-car.../,) and update Docs and Rules to standardize
 - G2: Track which pages need work (CSS, SEO, etc.)
 - G3: Determine high-value tasks to prioritize next.

+### Completed Goals
-- G4: Copy Charlotte Auto Show page and create 2026 autofair.
+- ✅ **G4: Copy Charlotte Auto Show page and create 2026 autofair** — COMPLETE
+  - Created `app/events/charlotte-autofair/page.tsx`
+  - Added to Footer and TopNav navigation
+  - Added sidebar with skyscraper ad matching `/events/` layout
+  - Complete metadata and JSON-LD structured data

 ## Response Style
 - Be professional and technically accurate